ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-day2.rst

 You can step through this code using the Java Visualizer by clicking on this link: `factorial <http://cscircles.cemc.uwaterloo.ca/java_visualize/#code=public+class+Test+%7B%0A+++%0A+++public+static+int+factorial(int+n)%0A+++%7B%0A+++++if+(n+%3D%3D+0)%0A+++++++return+1%3B%0A+++++else%0A+++++++return+n+*+factorial(n-1)%3B%0A+++%7D%0A+++%0A+++public+static+void+main(String%5B%5D+args)+%7B%0A++++++System.out.println(factorial(5))%3B%0A+++%7D%0A%7D&mode=display&curInstr=0>`_.

-Another way to see the call stack in action is to use Jeloit (see http://cs.joensuu.fi/jeliot/ for the software and http://ice-web.cc.gatech.edu/dl/?q=node/729 for a step by step tutorial about how to use Jeliot).
+Another way to see the call stack in action is to download and use the Jeloit software (see http://cs.joensuu.fi/jeliot/).

+.. broken link: and http://ice-web.cc.gatech.edu/dl/?q=node/729 for a step by step tutorial about how to use Jeliot).

 .. figure:: Figures/callTree.png
     :width: 300px